CacoFFF/XC-UT99-Old/XC_Core/readme.txt

 ===================
 Now merged into XC_Core, proves minimal binary file handling to UnrealScript.
 Check classes BinarySerializer (Object) and BinaryTester (Actor) for usage guidelines.

-NOTES:
 For security measures file writer doesn't allow creating files outside of the game directory.

 ======
 Notes:
 ======
-Having XC_Core files installed allows you to use LZMA channel download from servers that have this feature.
-This package is required to run XC_Engine and XC_IpDrv.
+This package is required to run all other XC Tools.

 ========================